vishnu271098/Pizza_Sales_SQL_Project/README.md

 # 🍕 Pizza Sales SQL Analysis Project

 ## 📌 Overview
-This project explores a Pizza Sales dataset using SQL queries.
+This project explores a Pizza Sales dataset using **SQL queries** and **Power BI dashboards**.
-The goal is to demonstrate analytical SQL skills — from basic aggregations to advanced window functions, ranking, and revenue analysis.
+The goal is to demonstrate analytical SQL skills — from basic aggregations to advanced window functions, ranking, and revenue analysis — and to visualize insights using **Power BI** for business decision-making.

 The queries are divided into chapters (like tasks), and each one highlights different SQL concepts commonly used in real business analysis.